What is Supplier Relationship Management (SRM) software?

 Instead of just doing one part of the process, it covers pretty much everything; right from sourcing suppliers all the way through to payments.

-But, what makes it stand out is the focus on real-time visibility with vendors and a lot of stuff related to automation that keeps the needle moving without any constant manual effort.
+But, what makes it stand out is the focus on real-time visibility with vendors relationship management and a lot of stuff related to automation that keeps the needle moving without any constant manual effort.

 See the big idea here is quite simple: most companies manage vendors in a very reactive way, chasing problems after they pop up.